UTHealth Vendors and Contractors Policies and Procedures

-To assess risk, provide guidance, and keep travelers informed of updated health advisories, we have created a simple Vendor/Contractor Travel Registration Form.
+To assess risk, provide guidance, and keep travelers informed of updated health advisories, we have created a simple Vendor/Contractor Travel Registration Web Form.
 Whether you are traveling internationally or domestically, for work-related or personal reasons, if your travels will bring you to or take you away from Houston, we ask that you complete and submit this form before your trip to or from Houston.
-Employees of vendors or contractors can access the form using their UTHealth guest account credentials or fill out the form online.
+Employees of vendors or contractors can access the form using their UTHealth guest account credentials or fill out the web form online.
+(This form must be completed online and submitted through your browser of choice.)
 If you have a regular travel schedule to/from Houston, you may describe that regular travel on the free-text field of the form.

 - International Travel